kevinfoley/SWATEliteForce/ALLCHANGES.md

 * 9mm Machine Pistol
   - Given real world name (TEC-DC9)
   - Completely redid the description
+  - Added right-side mesh for ironsights and cleaned up smoothing groups.
   - Now has a flashlight
   - May now be equipped as a Primary Weapon
   - Fixed broken reload sound